ianstormtaylor/slate/src/models/Readme.md

 Since `State` has knowledge of both the [`Document`](#document) and the [`Selection`](#selection), it provides a handful of convenience methods for updating the both at the same time.
 For example, when inserting a new content fragment, it inserts the fragment and then moves the selection to the end of the newly inserted content.

-The `State` is the object that lets you apply "transforms" that change the current document or selection.
+The `State` is the object that lets you apply "changes" that change the current document or selection.
 By having them all be applied through the top-level state, it can keep track of changes in the `History`, allowing for undoing and redoing changes.

 #### Text

 `Text` is the lowest-level [`Node`](#node) in the tree.
 Each `Text` node contains a list of [`Characters`](#characters), which can optionally be dynamically decorated.

-#### Transform

-`Transform` is not publicly exposed; you access it by calling the `transform()` method on a [`State`](#state) model.
-It's simply a wrapper around the somewhat-complex transformation logic that allows for a state's history to be populated correctly.